 February 23, 2011

-PM-602-0030
+PM-602-0031

 Policy Memorandum

-SUBJECT: Implementation of New Discretionary Exemption Under INA Section 212(d)(3)(B)(i) For the Receipt of Military-Type Training Under Duress
+SUBJECT: Implementation of New Discretionary Exemption Under INA Section 212(d)(3)(B)(i) For the Solicitation of Funds or Members under Duress

 Purpose

-On January 7, 2011, following consultation with the Secretary of State and the Attorney General, the Secretary of Homeland Security (the Secretary) exercised her discretionary authority not to apply the military-type training inadmissibility ground to certain aliens who received such training under duress.
+On January 7, 2011, following consultation with the Secretary of State and the Attorney General, the Secretary of Homeland Security (the Secretary) exercised her discretionary authority not to apply the solicitation inadmissibility grounds to certain aliens who, under duress, solicited funds or members for a terrorist organization.
 See Attachment 1.
 This document guides U.S. Citizenship and Immigration Services (USCIS) adjudicators on implementation of the Secretary's situational exemption.
+1

+Scope

+Unless specifically exempted herein, this PM applies to and binds all USCIS employees.